KhomDrake/imperiya/README.md

 ## Why is named Imperiya?

-I have a book idea where this really important crystal named Imperiya and I found that is a good name for this library.
+I have a book idea where exist this really important crystal named Imperiya and I found that is a good name for this library.
 I used the idea of a crystal to be the icon for the sample app.